ac-willeke/kedro-geospatial/docs/source/env_setup.md

     - add `docs/build/html` to `.gitignore`
     - add `docs/build/html` to `gh-pages` branch
     - commit and push changes to `gh-pages` branch
-    - go to GitHub and select `gh-pages` branch as source for GitHub Pages
+    - go to GitHub > settings > Pages
+        - select `gh-pages` branch as source for GitHub Pages
+        - select `docs/build/html` as folder
     - open `https://<username>.github.io/<project_name>/` in browser

 **Your Environment is now set up and ready to go!
 Next set up your [project](./project_setup.md).**